 Open Philanthropy is hiring for several different grantmaking, research, and operations roles across multiple focus areas within our Global Catastrophic Risks (GCR) team.
 Details for specific roles are included under the focus area subheadings below.
-The official deadline has now passed.
-However, we are still open to applications to join our GCR team, and if you’ve received this link then we would welcome your application.
+These roles are now closed.

 1. About the Global Catastrophic Risks team